Duke in Alicante

 Credit Type: Duke Credit

-Eligibility: Open to all majors.
-No previous Spanish experience necessary for beginner level.
-Two semesters of college-level Spanish or placement test or interview required for intermediate level.
+Eligibility: Elementary level: Applicants with no or minimal exposure to Spanish.
+Intermediate level: Applicants must have completed two semesters of college-level Spanish (Spanish 102, 111, or 112) or have an equivalent proficiency based on an oral interview and/or a placement exam.
 Please see the Academics sections below for more information on language level placement.
 Non-Duke students are welcome to apply.

 Duke Affiliation: Co-sponsored by Duke’s Department of Romance Studies